Skip to Content

 #21 Hike the Sleeping Giant Trail

 This trailhead is located in Kapaa town.
-We love this hike because it’s very accessible, mostly shaded, and has amazing vistas of the east side.
+We love this hike because it’s very accessible, mostly shaded, and has amazing vistas on the east side.

 Sleeping Giant Trail Hike in Kauai Hawaii